How to feed the world amid COVID and climate crises | DW | 20.01.2021

 Ringler says "stunting" and "cognitive health" issues linked to malnutrition are often the result of limited access to the more complete proteins that plant-based proteins lack — a point supported by the fact that chronic malnutrition contributed to the stunting of 144 million children under age 5 in 2019.

-Under the mantra of One Health, an approach to health programs that preaches the unity of human, animal and environmental health, food and agriculture experts insist that livestock farming is vital to food security and an integral part of food systems in low-income countries and needs to be harnessed and improved.
+Under the mantra of One Health, a cross-disciplinary approach to health and nutrition that preaches the unity of human, animal and environmental health, food and agriculture experts insist that sustainable livestock farming is a fundamental part of food systems in low-income countries that needs to be harnessed and improved.

 A boy drinks milk from a cow belonging to the family herd on a Nigerian reserve created so that nomadic pastoralists have better access to water and can avoid conflict